Scotland's private schools to start paying full tax from next year

-Scotland's private schools will face new tax bills from next September when they will lose their charitable status relief, it has been confirmed
+Scotland's private schools will face new tax bills from next September when they will lose their charitable status relief it was confirmed today.

 The Scottish Parliament's local government and communities committee was considering the new Non-Domestic Rates (Scotland) Bill, when Ms Forbes revealed the date from which private schools will no longer be classed as charities when the legislation is approved.

-READ MORE: Private schools face £37m bill in move to axe tax breaks
+READ MORE: Scots private schools face £37m bill in move to axe tax breaks

 She said: "The Barclay Review implementation plan was published two years ago and it was clear that we would deliver the change by 2020 to allow time for those schools affected to plan ahead.